Selective Targeting? The Firestorm Over Bengal’s 60-Lakh ‘Adjudication’ List

 “The entire process seems to be a conspiracy.
 BJP and the Election Commission have colluded to exclude non-BJP voters so that the BJP may win the Bengal election.
 The judiciary also appears compromised.”

-Mahasweta announced that she will lead a protest against the Election Commission on March 8, asserting: “We want every citizen to have voting rights.”
+Mahasweta and others will have a protest march till the state Election Commission on March 5, asserting: “We want every citizen to have voting rights.”

 Meanwhile, Chief Minister Mamata Banerjee announces a March 6 dharna in Kolkata as allegations of “selective targeting” and “disenfranchisement” intensify ahead of the 2026 Assembly polls.